 In advanced economies, the supply of new STEM (Science, Technology, Engineering, and Mathematics) graduates is not sufficient to cover the needs of all companies.

-For example, many countries have to augment their labor pools for STEM areas with foreign workers and high skill visas.
+For example, many countries have to augment their labour pools for STEM areas with foreign workers and high skill visas.
 These solutions are not always enough for what businesses need.

 3 Ways to Fight the Tech Talent Shortage